 In a word, candied bacon and fresh dill.
 That’s actually five words.

 Whizzing the ingredients together and piping them into the egg is mildly impressive too, and requires no special technique beyond a plastic bag.

 Suffice to say I took these to a barbecue about 5 years ago, and people still ask about them.

 This recipe is the perfect combination of spring flavors and I had to share it with you, because it’s a keeper.

-- 1 1/2 tablespoons finely chopped fresh dill, plus more for garnish
+- 1 1/2 tablespoons Dill, plus more for garnish

 - 1 teaspoon Worcestershire sauce

 - 1/4 teaspoon Lemon Pepper